 Even before oral arguments in the case began, Chief Justice Waite informed the participants in the case that “the Court does not wish to hear argument on the question whether the provision within the Fourteenth Amendment to the Constitution which forbids a state to deny to any person within its jurisdiction the equal protection of the laws applies to these corporations.
 We are all of the opinion that it does.”
 The statement was included in the headnote to the case, and with that notation, the basis for the accumulation of ever more “rights” by corporations was established.

 The purpose of this foolish decision was to protect corporations from governments, which, prior to this decision, had the power to restrict, punish, and dissolve corporations that failed to abide by the rules contained in their corporate charter, or otherwise caused harm to citizens.
 Its effect has been to liberate corporations, which are not democratic entities, from the control and oversight of governments, which are democratic entities.
-It is not at all surprising that, after more than a century of cumulative judicial decisions and annulments of government laws, whose purpose was to protect citizens from harm, based on this single, original, faulty decision, the United States is increasingly becoming a totalitarian corporate state, where many citizens are at the mercy of corporations, to whom more and more power has been granted or simply appropriated by them, in the mistaken belief that this will lead to the creation of the ideal society.
+It is not at all surprising that, after more than a century of cumulative judicial decisions and annulments of government laws, whose purpose was to protect citizens from harm, based on this single, original, faulty decision, the United States is increasingly becoming a totalitarian corporate state, where many citizens are at the mercy of corporations, to whom more and more power has been granted or simply appropriated by them, in the mistaken belief that this will lead to the creation of an ideal society for all of its citizens.

 Writing seventy years after the initial passage of the Fourteenth Amendment, the U.S. Supreme Court justice Hugo Black lamented the fact that of all the cases to which it was applied, “less than one-half of one percent invoked it in protection of the Negro race, and more than 50 percent asked that its benefits be extended to corporations.”
 Given that the amendment was passed after the Civil War to correct the grotesque ways the law had been used to deprive African Americans of their liberties and fundamental rights, Black’s shock was easy to understand.
 It is quite clear that corporations were never the amendment’s intended subject.

-It is a glaring inconsistency that, given how, even today, many Americans, including judges, are extremely solicitous, to the point of abject servility, to apply the laws contained in their country’s Constitution according to the intentions of its founders, judges have almost completely ignored these intentions in the case of the Fourteenth Amendment, and have applied it in a manner that is wholly inconsistent with its original intention.
+It is a glaring inconsistency that, given how, even today, many Americans, including judges, are extremely solicitous, to the point of abject servility, to apply the laws contained in their country’s Constitution according to the intentions of its founders, judges have almost completely ignored these intentions in the case of the Fourteenth Amendment, and have applied it in a manner that is inconsistent with its original intention.

 Both of these foolish decisions have considerably increased the scope, extent, and strength of corporate tyranny.
 Since corporations are legal entities whose primary objective is to make money by producing things or providing services and, moreover, given the way that corporate behaviour has changed over the past decades, to make as large a profit as possible for their no-responsibility shareholders, no matter how that profit is made, it should be obvious that giving them unbridled license to do as they please will inevitably lead to many undesirable situations, where the interests of the corporation conflict with the interests of ordinary people, who may be harmed by their actions.
 This is because corporations are set up so that, due to the feature of limited liability, which in effect means no liability for the corporations’ actions, decisions, and mistakes, those who own and control them are not obliged to consider the effects of their actions on others.
 It is precisely in such cases that governments and law courts must intervene to protect people from harm.
 When they fail to do so, as is happening more and more often in the United States because of the irrational hatred of government that prevails there, there is a regression to earlier, less civilized periods of human history, when the strong and powerful oppressed, exploited, dispossessed, enslaved, injured, killed, and in other ways harmed the weak, simply because they had the will, the power, and the impunity to do so.

-What, then, is the reasonable behaviour or remedy, given this widespread deferential and imitative tendency on the part of judges, which can lead to the widespread imitation of bad decisions that compound the original mistake?
-The answer is that, in making their decisions, judges must take into consideration the possible harms which their decisions may cause, along with the distortions and deformations which their decisions may give rise to in the future, by making explicit, whenever they feel it is necessary, the limitations of the applicability of a given decision, in order to counteract the potentially harmful effects of the established model of legal precedent, and the human tendency to ignore small changes which, over time, can lead to an unintended radical change in the interpretation or application of a law or decision.
-At the present time, most judges are neither obliged, nor do they always make the effort, to include such important considerations in their deliberations, a tradition that clearly violates the widely-recognized legal and societal principle that we are all responsible for the foreseeable effects of all of our actions.
-In other words, it is no longer sufficient for judges to decide each and every case in vacuo, that is, solely in its relation to the law, for clearly every legal case exists in a continuum of cases, being influenced by past cases, and therefore it has the potential to influence future cases.
+What, then, is the reasonable behaviour or remedy, given this deferential and imitative tendency on the part of judges, which can lead to the widespread imitation of bad decisions that compound the original mistake?
+The answer is that, in making their decisions, judges must take into consideration the possible harms which their decisions may cause, along with the distortions and deformations that their decisions may give rise to in the future, by making explicit, whenever they feel it is necessary, the limitations of the applicability of a given decision, in order to counteract the potentially harmful effects of the established model of legal precedent, and the human tendency to ignore small changes which, over time, can lead to an unintended radical change in the interpretation or application of a law or decision.
+At the present time, most judges are neither obliged, nor do they always make the effort, to include such important considerations in their decisions, a tradition that clearly violates the widely-recognized legal and societal principle that we are all responsible for the foreseeable effects of all of our actions.
+In other words, it is no longer sufficient for judges to decide each and every case in vacuo, that is, solely in its relation to the law, for clearly every legal case exists in a continuum of cases, being influenced by past cases, and therefore it has the potential to influence future cases, including in harmful or undesirable ways.

 Human institutions, like all utopias, that are based on theoretical ideas which may seem good or perfect in theory, when they are applied in real life, turn out to have many unforeseen flaws, defects, and problems.
 This basic observation about the imperfection of human ideas and systems applies to Montesquieu’s theory of the separation of powers – legislative, executive, and judicial – for it has begotten a judicial system that lacks a mechanism for correcting bad or harmful decisions, when those bad decisions are made by a country’s Supreme Court.
-The question which Americans must ask themselves is, whether they will continue to submit to the increasingly tyrannical rule of corporations, which is in large part due to this basic flaw in their judicial and political system, or whether they will act to free themselves from this new and dangerous form of tyranny.
+The question that Americans must ask themselves is, whether they will continue to submit to the increasingly tyrannical rule of corporations, which is in large part due to this basic flaw in their judicial and political system, or whether they will act to free themselves from this new and dangerous form of tyranny.

 The Case Against the Global Economy: And for a Turn Toward the Local, pp. 133-135 (“Biocolonization: The Patenting of Life and the Global Market in Body Parts” by Andrew Kimbrell).
 Edited by Jerry Mander and Edward Goldsmith.
 Sierra Club Books, San Francisco, 1996.